soxueren/atsd/api/meta/entity-group/list.md

 Retrieve a list of entity groups.

-Entity group with non-empty expression s managed by the server.
+Membership in entity groups with non-empty expression are managed by the server.
 Adding/removing members of expression-based groups is not supported.

 ## Request